 Class officers are important individuals who help establish collegiality and professionalism between and among the members of the class, faculty and staff, Program, and University.
 Class Officers speak on behalf of the class to faculty and administration.
-Officers will be elected within the first few weeks of the start of the Program.
+Officers will be elected within the summer term after the start of the Program.
 COPHS' Student Affairs office will help establish officer elections for the class.
-Students may run for President - the class President (or designee) serves as representative to the HSSA, Vice President, Secretary, and Treasurer.
+Students may run for President - the class President (or designee) serves as representative to the Health Sciences Student Assembly, Vice President, Secretary, and Treasurer.